 The Rocky Horror Picture Show at the Iron Springs Chateau

 The Rocky Horror Picture Show was poised to be a cult classic from the first day it hit the theaters in 1975.
 After all, what else would you expect from a film that featured the iconic Tim Curry (who starred in the original theater production) as the fabulous Dr. Frank N. Furter, catchy songs and a cool dance number?
 For 43 years now, the movie has endured as a lighthouse that calls the misfits of the world to strap on their finest bustiers, gather up their props and hit the theater to sing, hoot and holler along with the movie.
-Every Friday and Saturday in October, you can relive the fun at the Iron Springs Chateau in Manitou Springs.
+You can relive the fun at the Iron Springs Chateau in Manitou Springs!
 With a snazzy cast of live actors bringing your favorite characters into 3D, you are absolutely certain to have an epic evening.
 Dirt-cheap concessions and themed adult beverages will be available for purchase and you can also pick up a pre-approved prop bag for celebrating the wedding, escaping the rain and all the other antics you love and expect from The Rocky Horror Picture Show.
 Dressing up is surely welcome, so don’t be afraid to let your inner Columbia shine!
+Dates are Oct 25, 25, 31 & Nov 1-2.
+Call: 719-685-5104 for reservations

 Boo at the Zoo